Italy Weather in August

 Whether religious, traditional or cultural, there are literally thousands of festivals in Italy and sometimes the best are those that you come across unexpectedly in smaller towns.
 Some of the highlights for August are listed below:

 • Countrywide Ferragosto (Aug 15).
-National holiday with local festivals, water fights and fireworks all over Italy.
+National vacation with local festivals, water fights and fireworks all over Italy.

 • Siena Palio horse race (Aug 16).
-This traditional bareback horse race takes place in the heart of Siena's historic centre, the Piazza del Campo.
+This traditional bareback horse race takes place in the heart of Siena's historic center, the Piazza del Campo.

 • Pesaro Rossini Opera Festival (two weeks in mid-Aug).